SauravGupta123/textSummerizer/README.md

-# Project Name
+# QuickSumm

-Welcome to [Project Name]!
+Welcome to [QuickSumm]!
 This README provides guidance on setting up and running the project.

 ## Getting Started